 You can find the Reindeer Placecards HERE.
 They are an easy at home print!
 All you need is a little ribbon and a hole punch.

-The Breakfast Casserole is a great make ahead dish and quite the crowd pleaser.
-Last year we also made the Cheese Grits Soufflé the night before and it were great!
+The Breakfast Casserole is a great make-ahead dish and quite the crowd-pleaser.
+Last year we also made the Cheese Grits Soufflé the night before and it was great!

 We tell ALEXA to play a Christmas jam, and we make it fun in the kitchen.
 With everyone pitching in, we finish in no time!

 The kids absolutely love the next tradition!
-When we were little, mom gave us new pajamas to wear Christmas Eve and Christmas morning.
+When we were little, mom gave us new pajamas to wear on Christmas Eve and Christmas morning.
 I guess girls enjoy it more than boys.
-They don't get too excited when they get to open 1 gift Christmas Eve and it's pjs!
+They don't get too excited when they get to open 1 gift on Christmas Eve and it's PJs!
 I sure love it!

 No cooking dinner on Christmas Eve.
 I usually have a cheese plate we can throw together quickly, and we pop popcorn of course.

 I surprised the kids this year with the tree.
 I haven't done this in many years, but I strung 2 strands of colored lights deep in the tree.
 Then there are large and small clear bulbs.
 They love the hint of colored lights.
-Of course, they'd love for me to go full on color.
+Of course, they'd love for me to go full-on color.
 Who knows???
-I might just really surprise them one year.
+I might just really surprise them for one year.